atalatlae/Tee/README.md

 __tee__ provide a sort of unitary tests written with [PEAR framework](https://pear.php.net/).

 ### Dependencies
 __tee__ tests require the use of PEAR framework.
-To install it, please read [the follow instructions](https://pear.php.net/manual/en/installation.php).
+To install it, please read [the following instructions](https://pear.php.net/manual/en/installation.php).

 ### Running Test
 run the __tee__ tests it's so easy.
 Simply go to the __tee__ root directory and run the following command